aayushgirdhar/weather-app/README.md

 # weather-app
-Designed and developed a minimal weather app which shows the temperature using geolocation.
+Designed and developed a minimal weather app which shows the temperature of your current location using geolocation.

-For weather Data I used OpenWeather API.
+For weather Data I have used OpenWeather API.

 live demo - https://aayushg02.github.io/weather-app/